 How text recruiting works

-A common misconception about recruiters and texting is that they have to use their own cell phones to send messages.
+A common misconception about recruiters and texting is that you have to use your own mobile phone to send messages.
 While this works for communicating with a small number of candidates individually, it isn’t ideal for launching mass campaigns.

 You literally can’t text 1,000 candidates at once from your cell phone.
 And adding contacts and typing out messages on a mobile device is tedious, time-consuming, and difficult.